The fishing industry is all processes that involve the extraction of fishes and other aquatic animals and processing them for final consumption.

-The following are 9 factors for development of fishing industry in Norway
+The following are factors for the development of the fishing industry in Norway

 - Good transport and communication. for example there are advanced ports like Trondeim, Alesund and Oslo